 Fifth Street & Grove Street Reconstruction Project

-City staff will hold a neighborhood meeting on the pending Fifth and Grove Reconstruction Project on Tuesday, April 30, at 6 p.m. at the Dover Police Station, 46 Chestnut St. The meeting will be held in the department’s community room.
-Staff from the construction contractor, N. Granese & Sons., and the design engineering consultant, Woodard & Curran, will also be in attendance to discuss the project and answer any questions.
+City staff held a preconstruction neighborhood meeting on the Fifth and Grove Reconstruction Project on April 30, 2024 at the Dover Police Station, 46 Chestnut St. Staff from the construction contractor, N. Granese & Sons., and the design engineering consultant, Woodard & Curran, discussed the project and answered questions.

-The project is scheduled to begin in May and continue through December, weather and other conditions permitting.
+The project begins in May 2024 and continues through December 2024, weather and other conditions permitting.
 Final paving will occur in 2025.

 City Council awards construction bid